b0tchsec/Make-Wire-Great-Again/README.md

 - Disable incoming pings
 - Disable incoming calls
 - Allow the user to selectively block calls/pings for each conversation
+- Instead of blocking pings/calls altogether, generate a pop-up asking for confirmation before sending the ping/call.

 ## License